piroor/tst-open-bookmarks-as-partial-tree/README.md

 One more addition, this addon provides ability to open bookmarks in container tabs with a tree structure.
 The feature can be activated on the options page.
 ![(Screenshot)](screenshots/options.png)

+This addon is compatible to another addon [Container Bookmarks.](https://addons.mozilla.org/firefox/addon/container-bookmarks/) If bookmarks have any container information saved by Container Bookmarks, this addon respects it and opens bookmarks in container tabs.